-So you want to know more about FL Studio?
+So you want some tips & tricks for FL Studio?
 Have you learned the basics and don’t know where to go next?

-Sometimes you just need a big list of tips & tricks to try out.
+Sometimes you just need a big list of creative tips to try out.
 Because as producers, we often don’t know what we don’t know.

 There’s no catch to this article – no fancy business.
 Just a big bunch of tips.